What is CBILS?

 - Maximise support.
 Make sure your plan maximises the support offered by the government.
 We have a working knowledge of the Coronavirus Job Retention Scheme, VAT deferrals, Time to Pay arrangements, rates relief and other initiatives.

 - Robust forecasts.
-Whilst your forecasts will always be your own, we can advise you on the revenue deferrals and cost mitigations that Lenders consider reasonable and acceptable when presenting your projected cashflows as part of a robust financial model.
+Whilst forward looking financials are no longer insisted upon to qualify for a CBILS loan we believe lenders, in most circumstances, will still want to evidence that the level of loan sought will meet the expected liquidity gap, as this also form part of the eligibility assessment.
+Your forecasts will always be your own, we can advise you on the revenue deferrals and cost mitigations that Lenders consider reasonable and acceptable when presenting your projected cashflows as part of a robust financial model.

 - Repayment plans.
 We can help you set out a business plan that will be acceptable to the lender to meet the repayments.
 In the current environment what is a sensible plan that your lender will accept? – We can help.